 2. Leadership Skills

 As a leader, you have to be able to get people to work.
-In leadership, you are getting tasks accomplished through other people, so you have to organize yourself and the people around you towards a particular goal.
-As a leader, it is also your duty to motivate the people working with you, and then assemble and mobilize them to achieve a goal.
+In leadership, you are getting tasks accomplished through other people, so you have to organize yourself and the people around you toward a particular goal.
+As a leader, it is also your duty to motivate the people working with you and then assemble and mobilize them to achieve a goal.

 An important element of successful leadership is to be able to forge good, long-term relationships with people: your staff, clients, investors, and suppliers.